cflip/BineClaims/README.md

 # BineClaims
+#This mod is under development, not all features are complete.
-A chunk claiming and minimap mod for Minecraft
+A chunk claiming, diplomacy simulator and simple minimap mod for Minecraft